Generic name: ribociclib [ RYE-boe-SYE-klib ]

 What other drugs will affect ribociclib?

-Many drugs can interact with ribociclib.
+Many drugs can affect ribociclib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with ribociclib.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.